 In some ways the argument that the 9th Panchen Lama was dead during the time when Bailey wrote most of her books could easily be countered.
 After all we are told that Bailey was writing all of her books “telepathically.”
-Perhaps it didn’t really matter that the 9th Panchen Lama was no longer in a physical body.
-I mean when it comes to telepathically receiving messages from someone, how do any of us really know how to answer the question as to whether someone is in communication with someone who is alive, or dead, or both?
+Perhaps it didn’t really matter that the 9th Panchen Lama was no longer in a physical body., especially when we consider that when it comes to telepathically receiving messages from someone, what does it matter if that person is alive or dead?

-Next some argue that the 9th Panchen Lama could not have been Bailey’s Tibetan because she claims that her Tibetan had already reached what she calls the 5th initiation in 1875 (Initiation: Human & Solar, p.
-57) before the 9th Panchen Lama was born in 1883.
-But, then again in the book Externalization of the Hierarchy, p.
-522 Bailey’s Tibetan claims to have done this 90 years before that letter was written in 1946, putting this process of taking the 5th Initiation around 1856!
+Next some argue that the 9th Panchen Lama could not have been Bailey’s Tibetan because she claims that her Tibetan had already reached what she calls the 5th initiation as of the year 1875 (Initiation: Human & Solar, p.
+57), and that was before the 9th Panchen Lama was born in 1883.
+They say this because they believe that means he would not have reincarnated again into a physical body.
+First off, when we look at the Bailey books we actually find different dates regarding the year Bailey’s Tibetan took the 5th Initiation.
+In the book Externalization of the Hierarchy, p.
+522 Bailey’s Tibetan claims to taken the 5th Initiaton 90 years before that letter was written in 1946.
+That means he would have taken the 5th Initiation around 1856!
 We are left then with a date of the Tibetan taking the 5th Initiation as being somewhere in the mid to late 19th century (between the 1850’s to 1890’s).
-To let you know when someone takes the 5th Initiation they are said to have created the “mayavirupa” (the “body of illusion”).
-Many Bailey people believe after this point someone could not have reincarnated again into a physical form.
-Therefore, they believe that the 9th Panchen Lama could not have been Bailey’s Tibetan because the 9th Panchen Lama did come back in a physical body.
-He was born in 1883, and he died like every other human being.
+So why is this a big deal?
+Because many people believe that wen someone takes the 5th Initiation they are said to have created the “mayavirupa” (the “body of illusion”).
+And some Bailey people think this means (as mentioned above) that someone could not have reincarnated again into a physical form.
+Since the the 9th Panchen Lama did come back in a physical body, they feel he cannot be Bailey’s Tibetan, since he was born in 1883, and he died like every other human being.

-To me this argument doesn’t make sense because the Tibetan says he was born and lived in a physical body.
-Some insist that Bailey’s Tibetan may have looked like a physical being but that his physical body only apparently seemed real, but wasn’t!
-If that is what you want to believe, then it makes sense to argue that the 9th Panchen Lama is not Bailey’s Tibetan unless you look deeper into the entire matter of the mayavirupa and what it is or isn’t, which leads us to the next section.
+To me this argument doesn’t make sense because the Tibetan himself states in many places that he was born and lived in a physical body.
+To counter this some people insist that Bailey’s Tibetan may have looked like a physical being but that his physical body only apparently seemed real, but wasn’t!
+If that is what you want to believe, then it makes sense to argue that the 9th Panchen Lama is not Bailey’s Tibetan.
+But before you totally believe that read what the mayavirupa is or isn’t, which leads us to the next section.